-Trains future leaders clinically to impact communities locally, nationally, and globally in ways that enhance the well-being, capacity, and resilience of individuals, families, groups, organizations, and communities;
+- Trains future leaders clinically to impact communities locally, nationally, and globally in ways that enhance the well-being, capacity, and resilience of individuals, families, groups, organizations, and communities;

-Helps future leaders to realize the value of human diversity and engage in inclusive, anti-oppressive practice in order to promote social and economic justice;
+- Helps future leaders to realize the value of human diversity and engage in inclusive, anti-oppressive practice in order to promote social and economic justice;

-Prepares future leaders to engage in culturally responsive, evidence-informed practice and community engagement using a local/global perspective relationship centered framework that enables them to contribute to the transformation of individuals, families, and communities; and
+- Prepares future leaders to engage in culturally responsive, evidence-informed practice and community engagement using a local/global perspective relationship centered framework that enables them to contribute to the transformation of individuals, families, and communities; and

-Promotes social mobility, system navigation, and increased access to resources by building upon the diverse, culturally rich, inspiring, and environment of New Orleans.
+- Promotes social mobility, system navigation, and increased access to resources by building upon the diverse, culturally rich, inspiring, and environment of New Orleans.

 Upon completion of their MSW degrees, graduates will go on to work in a variety of social work settings such as social service agencies, hospitals, criminal justice systems, schools, and governments.
 They will be prepared to work as clinical social workers in the public or private sector, locally, nationally, or internationally.
 Many have gone on to establish their own private practices, lead organizations as Executive Directors, and/or teach and conduct research.

-Individuals who have earned a Bachelor’s of Social Work (BSW) degree within the past five years from a CSWE-accredited program may be granted Advanced Standing, enabling them to complete their MSW degree in three semesters of full-time study.
+Individuals who have earned a Bachelor’s of Social Work (BSW) degree within the past five years from a CSWE-accredited program may be granted Advanced Standing, enabling them to complete their MSW degree in 3 semesters of full-time study.
 This applies to full-time on-campus and full-time online programs.

 With Tulane’s high-touch program, students focus and engage in a variety of ways.
 Required MSW coursework in human behavior, direct and community practice, social justice, data analysis, and program evaluation teach tangible skills to leverage strengths and apply interventions that empower individuals, families, and communities.
 You will develop your capacity via team projects and teaching, problem-based learning, creative simulation, field work, and electronic learning exchanges.

 Refer to Tulane’s class schedule to determine availability of courses in any given semester.
-All Tulane School of Social Work courses are identified with SOWK before the course number.
+All Tulane School of Social Work courses are identified with “SOWK” before the course number.

 Tulane’s faculty includes nationally recognized scholars with an exceptional record of research, teaching, and service and represents the diversity of opportunities in the social work profession.
 They value your experience coming into the program and help to ensure your success with support, mentoring, and networking.

-Click here to see our full faculty and adjunct instructor list with their areas of expertise.
+See our full faculty and adjunct instructor list with their areas of expertise.